Substance Abuse Resources in Clearwater

 While recovery is an ongoing process, it often begins at a drug or alcohol rehabilitation center.
 There are at least three Clearwater drug and alcohol rehab options, but they might be government-funded facilities or non-profit organizations.
 National rehabilitation centers like The Recovery Village can offer a wider range of services, including treatment for co-occurring disorders such as mental illnesses.

 The Orlando Recovery Center, which is part of The Recovery Village’s network of facilities, is approximately two hours away from Clearwater.
 While there, patients can find a safe and supportive environment to begin healing from their substance use disorders.
-Rehab centers like Orlando Recovery Center and others facilities in The Recovery Village’s network can provide the following types of treatment:
+Rehab centers like Orlando Recovery Center and others nationally branded facilities throughout the United States may be able to help you learn ways to better manage your substance use disorder.

 Inpatient Treatment Programs